Network Manager⚓️

 Description

-property provides access to the application's current framerate.
+The Framerate property provides access to the application's current framerate.
 This value can be used to monitor the performance of the application in real-time, allowing developers to adjust settings or configurations based on performance metrics.

 Returns

-: The current framerate of the application.
+float: The current framerate of the application.

 Example